nuuuwan/news_lk3_data/README.md

 Biden has also previously called Israel’s bombing in Gaza “indiscriminate,” and its military actions “over the top.”

 The White House said last week that the president, in a call with Netanyahu, threatened to make conditional, U.S. support for Israel’s offensive on it taking concrete steps to protect aid workers and civilians.
-That call followed an Israeli airstrike that killed seven staff, of the aid group World Central Kitchen.
+That call followed an Israeli airstrike that killed seven staff of the aid group World Central Kitchen.

 ...